Financial Help for Caregivers: Tips and Tricks

 The Financial Realities of Family Caregiving

-According to a 2023 report from AARP and the National Alliance for Caregiving, 78% of family caregivers incur out-of-pocket costs, spending an average of $7,200 per year on caregiving-related expenses.
-For those supporting someone with dementia, that number jumps to over $8,500 annually.
-These large figures highlight the widespread and growing need for financial help for caregivers, especially as care responsibilities could extend over many years.
+According to AARP's 2021 Caregiving Out-of-Pocket Costs study, 78% of family caregivers incur out-of-pocket costs, spending an average of $7,242 per year on caregiving-related expenses.
+For those supporting someone with dementia, that number jumps to $8,978 annually.
+These figures highlight the widespread and growing need for financial help for caregivers, especially as care responsibilities can extend over many years.

 Understanding the full scope of caregiving costs is the first step toward regaining control over your finances.
 While the financial realities may feel overwhelming, there are practical ways to reduce expenses, stretch limited resources, and plan more effectively.